Davi-Mota-Nogueira/nextjs-dashboard-learn/README.md

 ## Database Implementation
 - Using Vercel Hobby plan, we deploy the project into Vercel's workspace, with this, we can create a Postgres Database in Vercel;
 - In the folder *scripts* there is a *seed.js* that creates tables and populates it;
 - You can use SQL queries in the Vercel's page of the project;

+## Fetch Data
+- Some approaches to fetching data are:
+    - APIs, ORMs, SQL Queries, etc.
+- In the API Layer you can use in case of using 3rd party services or if you are fetching data for a client, so to keep secret of the server, you create an API to not have server exposed;
+- With Database Queries, you use for a full-stack application and use Relational Database or an ORM like Prisma, a case for using this, is when creating API endpoints or query the database directly to the app, risking leakage;
+- When using await function, you make a waterfall requests, a sequential way of fetching, using *Promise.all()* or *Promise.allSettled()* make the requests working paralleled;